Public Service and Outreach

 As part of the public service mission of the University of Georgia, the Grady College works to brings its knowledge and resources to the people of Georgia and beyond to enhance their quality of life.

 The Adobe/Avid Authorized Training Center offers certified instruction on Avid Media Composer and Adobe Premiere.
 With a facility featuring the latest versions of each software, lead trainer Professor James Biddle provides basic and advanced level courses for professionals, as well as UGA staff, students, professors, seeking a new or advanced skill set on one or more of these NLE (Non-Linear Editing Systems).

 Covering Poverty is a toolkit for journalists who want to know how to incorporate poverty coverage in their reporting in various beats — health, housing, financial services and more.

 Founded in 1928 by Grady College of Journalism at the University of Georgia, promotes the understanding and practice of journalism.
 Over the past 90 years, GSPA has evolved to encompass all forms of scholastic media, including broadcast, literary magazine, newsmagazine, newspaper and yearbook.
 GSPA’s goal is to help publications progress by providing networking and skill development opportunities.

 The Summer Media Academy at Grady College is a residential, weeklong program focused on experiential learning.
-This program is open to rising high school sophomores to seniors interested in the mass communication field.
+This program is open to students ages 13-17 interested in the mass communication field.